How to Use Automatic Writing to Channel

 So, there you have it.
 A great start to your using Automatic Writing as a means to See Your True Self.

 If you find yourself interested in learning further secrets of Automatic Writing I can help.
+I have created a new online course, called; The Secrets of Freewriting.

 Learning how to Automatic Writing can be done a lot faster with some guidance.
 Clearly, there are things you can do that will aid you in connecting in this way.
 Personally, I think of my Automatic Writing as one of my most valued gifts.
 And I really mean that…